THE PURPOSE OF THE GOSPEL IS FOR MAN TO

 Looking like a Son

-conformed to His image (Rom 8:29) are all statements or concepts that reference bearing the
+to His image (Rom 8:29) are all statements or concepts that reference bearing the image of Christ.

-you wish you could have.
-A mirror reveals truth of what you are and in the mirror of Christ we see
+wish you could have.
+A mirror reveals truth of what you are and in the mirror of Christ we see a

-a transformation occurring—a change of perception—a coming into view of who we are.
-Jesus is
+transformation occurring—a change of perception—a coming into view of who we are.
+Jesus is so

-so much more than a moral example for us to follow—a shop window that shows us what is
+much more than a moral example for us to follow—a shop window that shows us what is possible

 Many phrases and quotes are from Facebook postings of the author of the Mirror Translation which is Francois Du Toit.
 His